snaplet/docs-old/docs/integrations/usage-with-prisma.md

 # Usage with Prisma

-Prisma Migrations creates the database structure, and then Snaplet restores the data.
+Prisma Migrations creates the database structure, and Snaplet restores the data.

 ```bash
 prisma migrate dev